All Episodes

 How'd that work out?

-Now Obama is gonna offer, and it took fifteen people to write this.
+Now Obama is going to offer, and it took 15 people to write this.

 We finally have the story.

-Fifteen people who write this AP story on Obama including some Republican ideas, medical malpractice reform, uh, and trying to rid the uh health care system of waste and fraud.
+15 people who write this AP story on Obama including some Republican ideas, medical malpractice reform, and trying to rid the healthcare system of waste and fraud.

-See, the dirty little secret is the Republicans are not the ones who stop this.
+See, the dirty little secret is the Republicans are not the ones who've stopped this.

-The the people who stopped this are all of us, the citizens of this country, who've let everybody know we don't want it in no uncertain terms, in so many different ways.
+The people who've stopped this are all of us, the citizens of this country, who've let everybody know we don't want it in no uncertain terms in so many different ways.

 We're back to that.

-And in addition to that, it's a Democrats who cannot get unified on this.
+And in addition to that, it's the Democrats who cannot get unified on this.

 They've had supermajority in the Senate, a massive majority in the House, and they still can't get unified on this.